 All conservation easements funded through this Program will have an accompanying management plan that must be agreed upon by the property owner and the CPW prior to closing of the project.
 The protections sought by CPW may include (but not be limited to) restrictions on the type, timing and duration of livestock grazing and/or, recreational activities and the overall management of vegetation on the property.
 Negotiating the terms and conditions of the management plan is a key step in the process.
 Therefore, CPW encourages property owners to develop a clear vision for the future of their property prior to entering into these negotiations.

 Following closing of the transaction, all projects involving a conservation easement must be monitored annually.
 “Third parties” such as a land trust or a local government will be required to submit to CPW a copy of the annual monitoring report for all easements that received funding through CPW.
 This requirement is in accordance with a requirement by the State Auditor that CPW ensure that annual monitoring of the easement is occurring.

 Fee title purchases are allowed, but will be considered primarily for the acquisition of properties that are interior or adjacent to State Wildlife Areas (SWAs) and if the purchase would enhance the management of an SWA.
 Purchase of fee title may also be considered in rare situations if the threat of development is imminent and the landowner is unwilling to entertain a conservation easement, or where such acquisitions greatly enhance access to other public lands.
 All reasonable options in lieu of fee title will be pursued.

-For further assistance, please contact Diane Gansauer, Land Protection Specialist, Colorado Parks and Wildlife at (303) 291-7217, or e-mail email@example.com.
+For further information on this Program, please contact Diane Gansauer, Land Protection Specialist, Colorado Parks and Wildlife at (303) 291-7217, or e-mail firstname.lastname@example.org.